-The Grade Five teachers for 2019 are Andrew Murphy, Linda Perkins, Clare Kearney and Victoria Peterson.
+The Grade Five teachers for 2019 are Drew Murphy, Linda Perkins, Clare Kearney and Victoria Peterson.

 Opportunities to develop Speaking and Listening skills will be integrated throughout all our units of work.
 Skills that will be developed through Guided Reading Groups, small and large group discussions and writing about reading in their reading journal are:

 In Maths, the proficiencies of Understanding, Fluency, Problem Solving and Reasoning underpin all we do.
-The topics students will work on are Place Value and the four operations.
-Students will participate in activities that will help them to build their knowledge of place value to assist them when using the 4 processes to solve problems.
+The topics students will work on are budgeting and money management, location and mapping time and elapse time as well as some revision of past concepts.

 The Albert Park Way and Learning Dispositions

 The Albert Park Way of Be Kind, Act Safely, Respect Others’ Rights, One Voice at a Time and Keep Trying will be revised and students will determine what that looks like at their new Grade 5 level.
 They will also explore how the 5 Learning Dispositions of Self Regulate, Collaborate, Reflect, Persist and Create enhance our daily life in Grade 5.
 Mindfulness practice and Growth Mindset are imbedded into our daily schedule in conjunction with the 5 Learning Dispositions.

 Students are really excited about our inquiry unit this term which links geology and earth science.
 Students will be able to decided their own learning journey, choosing a country and geological disaster to focus on.
 They will investigate and ask questions in order to answer our guiding question of ‘What impact do sudden geological changes and extreme weather events have upon community, places and people?’
 Students will then have some choice over how they communicate their information to others.